Triangular Theory of Love

 In addition, Sternberg's theory is used to conduct marketing research into people's responses to and relationships with particular brands, referred to in the industry as "brand love."
 Understanding how people form relationships with certain brands and what types of feelings these relationships generate is critical for marketers to understand the best ways to sell their products.

 The triangular theory of love is still widely used to comprehend relationship dynamics in the twenty-first century.
 However, modern studies have extended its scope of use.
-A study conducted in 2024 amidst the COVID-19 pandemic focusing on long-distance relationships explored the correlation between the theory and relationship satisfaction.
-The findings indicated that intimacy, along with passion and commitment, played a role in predicting relationship satisfaction with intimacy being the most influential.
+Into the mid-2020s, at the end of the COVID-19 pandemic, studies focusing on long-distance relationships explored the correlation between the theory and relationship satisfaction.
+The findings indicated that intimacy, along with passion and commitment, played a role in predicting relationship satisfaction, with intimacy being the most influential.
 This highlights how the theory remains applicable in examining contemporary relationship hurdles and situations.

 Bibliography